ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 **Diagram 2: basic flow of data from Passport Visa Assertion Source to Passport Clearinghouse.**

-In Diagram 2, the general flow of Passport-related data from [Passport Visa Assertion Source](#passport-visa-assertion-source) organization to [Passport Clearinghouse](#passport-clearinghouse) service is shown at a high level.
-The colors used in Diagram 2 correspond to the colors of the data from Diagram 1 to give a sense of which services contributed the data.
+In Diagram 2, the general flow of Passport-related data from a [Passport Visa Assertion Source](#passport-visa-assertion-source) organization to a [Passport Clearinghouse](#passport-clearinghouse) service is shown at a high level.
+The colors used in Diagram 2 correspond to the colors of the data from [Diagram 1](#diagram-1) to give a sense of which services contributed the data.
 However, various elements within the [Passport Visa](#passport-visa) can be collected into standard form by either the [Passport Visa Assertion Repository](#passport-visa-assertion-repository) service or the [Passport Visa Issuer](#passport-visa-issuer) service depending on the protocols and procedures employed between these components.

-Implementations introduce clients, services, and procedures -- not shown in Diagram 2 -- to provide the mechanisms to move the data between the Passport Visa Assertion Source and the [Passport Broker](#passport-broker).
-This MAY be proprietary and is beyond the scope of this specification.
+Implementations may introduce clients, additional services, and protocols -- not detailed in Diagram 2 -- to provide the mechanisms to move the data between the Passport Visa Assertion Source and the [Passport Broker](#passport-broker).
+These mechanisms are unspecified by the scope of this specification except that they MUST adhere to security and privacy best practices, such as those outlined in the GA4GH AAI Specification, in their handling of user sessions, Passport assertions, tokens and related data.
 The flow between these components (represented by black arrows) MAY not be direct or conversely services shown as being separate MAY be combined into one service.
-For example, some implementations MAY deploy one service that handles the responsiblities of both the Passport Visa Issuer and the Passport Broker.
+For example, some implementations MAY deploy one service that handles the responsibilities of both the Passport Visa Issuer and the Passport Broker.

-However, the data protocols, procedures, and service functionality between the Passport Broker and the [Passport Clearinghouse](#passport-clearinghouse) (represented by a red arrow) MUST conform with the [GA4GH Authentication and Authorization Infrastructure (AAI) OpenID Connect Profile Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md)
+However, the data protocols, procedures, and service functionality between the Passport Broker and the [Passport Clearinghouse](#passport-clearinghouse) (represented by a red arrow) MUST conform with the GA4GH AAI Specification.
-("GA4GH AAI Specification").
-Other services, such as the Passport Visa Issuer also has conformance obligations within these same specifications even though the transport mechanisms as input and output may be proprietary.
+Other services, such as the Passport Visa Issuer also has conformance obligations within these same specifications even though the detailed transport mechanisms as input and output may be unspecified.

-The Passport Visa Assertion Repository is the repository for the Passport Visa Assertion Source and typically does not store Passport Visas as signed tokens.
+The Passport Visa Assertion Repository service is the repository for the Passport Visa Assertion Source organization and typically does not store Passport Visas as signed tokens.
 Generally, Passport Visa Issuers use the repository content to mint Passport Visas on demand.
 Implementations MAY vary in this regard.

 ### General Requirements